renatohcampos/cloud-security/Ansible/README.md

 - This would take far too much time to do and you would have to set up new routes, users, software, and manage the Operating System - each new node at a time.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
-- ...
--
+- Installation of Docker.io, Python3-pip, and the YAML Docker module.
+- Virtual memory increase for target container.
+- Downloading of OS image and installation of Docker container.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.